Burnout

 You’ve been giving so much of yourself—at work, at home, at school, to your family, friends, or colleagues —but lately, it feels like there’s nothing left for you.
 Over time, the weight of it all can leave you feeling drained, disconnected, and overwhelmed, feeing negative towards yourself and your life circumstances.

-You’re wondering how you’ll keep up.
+You’re wondering how you’ll keep up…at work, at parenting and at life.

 Burnout at work